puli/repository/docs/at-a-glance.rst

 Stream Wrappers
 ---------------

-Did you know that PHP's `stream wrappers`_ ?
+Did you know PHP's `stream wrapper`_ feature?
 With Puli's stream wrapper, you can use Puli repositories like ordinary files:

 .. code-block:: php